-Note: See the consultation document for the modified Balanced Budget Ratio (which excludes non-recurring revenue).
-This is the measure the Council has incorporated within its Financial Strategy and will be working to.
+Note: See also opposite the modified Balanced Budget Ratio (which excludes non-recurring revenue).
+This is the measure the Council has incorpoarted within its Financial Strategy and will be working to.

 Essential services benchmark

 The following graph displays the council's planned capital expenditure on network services as a proportion of expected depreciation on network services.